Victor Heritage Society

 Photo Gallery of Historic Victor Artwork by Fred Shane, Circa 1942

 Claudia discovered a photo of Ovren's Book & Stationary Store, a building portrayed by one of her grandfather's paintings, on the Victor Heritage Society website.
 She would like to know more about the history of this building and acquire additional background information about the subject matter portrayed in Fred Shane's other Victor paintings.
-Let us know what you see by emailing VictorHeritageSociety@gmail.com.
+Let us know what you see by emailing [email protected].

 TWO DEPICTIONS OF ORVEN'S BOOK & STATIONARY STORE

-Comments & Observations About Fred Shane's Painting of Ovren's Building:
+Shared Comments & Observations About Fred Shane's Painting of Ovren's Building:

-• From Georganna McCleerey Peiffer: This painting brings back memories of when I grew up in Victor and delivered newspapers to Mrs. Ovren.
-I was rewarded with an extra nickle or dime for taking the paper up to the door on the landing of her second story living quarters (three stories above the ground at the back of the building).
+- From Georganna McCleerey Peiffer: This painting brings back memories of when I grew up in Victor and delivered newspapers to Mrs. Ovren.
+I was rewarded with an extra nickle or dime for taking the paper up to the door on the landing of her second story living quarters (three stories above the ground at the back of the old wooden building).
 I stayed as close to the building as possible while carefully tiptoeing up and down the rickety stairs attached to the side of the building.
-Old Mrs. Ovren was a kind and generous woman, but I was not inclined to linger as the building sometimes seemed to shift with the wind and I was eager to get safely back to the street level where the entrance to Ovren's Store was located.
-I did put my fears aside to help Mrs. Ovren with her household chores, pealing potatoes and such when she had an accident and broke her arm.
+Old Mrs. Ovren was a kind and generous woman, but I was not inclined to linger as the building sometimes seemed to shift with the wind.
+I was eager to get safely back to the street level where the entrance to Ovren's Store was located.
+I did put my fears aside to help Mrs. Ovren with her household chores, pealing potatoes and such, when she had an accident and broke her arm.
 In those days neighbors and friends helped each other whenever there was a need.
 My family lived nearby in the 600 block of Victor Avenue.

-• After the fire, a new red brick City Hall was erected on Victor Avenue.
+- After the fire, a new red brick City Hall was erected on Victor Avenue.
 Notice to the far right in Fred Shane's 1942 painting, there is a small portion of the red brick Victor City Hall that was constructed in 1900 across the street from Ovren's building.

-• Consistent with the advertising for coal and wood depicted in the painting, Fred Shane's artwork shows a pile of coal at the back of the building.
+- Consistent with the advertising for coal and wood depicted in the painting, Fred Shane's artwork shows a pile of coal at the back of the building.
 In the gulch below street level the painting also depicts four men–one with an axe for chopping wood, two with picks for breaking up chunks of coal, and one sitting on the ground resting.

-• The photo of Ovren's building that Claudia found on the Victor Heritage Society website (shown below) was shared by Jim Davidson.
-It was used to illustrate the building in "Seven Generations in Victor, Colorado & the Mining District--The Way It Was: Installment 2" and "A History of Victor Colorado" published by S.E.
+- A photo of Ovren's building that Claudia Lohnes found on the Victor Heritage Society website (shown below) was shared by Jim Davidson.
+It was used to illustrate the building in two stories available in our on-line Oral History Archives: "Seven Generations in Victor, Colorado & the Mining District--The Way It Was: Installment 2"; and "A History of Victor Colorado" published by S.E.
 Poet wherein it was noted that "Ovren's Book & Stationary Store supplied books and writing materials and also offered a fine selection of wall paper and provided skilled paper hangers."
-Children also stopped at Ovren's for their school supplies.
 E.M.
 Ovren was still in business in 1933 when Poet was Superintendent of Public Schools in Victor and his "History of Victor" was compiled.
-[Click the highlighted links above to the Oral History pages of the VHS Website.]

-• Shown below are photos of the east and west facades of Ovren's Book & Stationary Store shared by Jim Davidson
+- Shown below are photos of the east and west facades of Ovren's Book & Stationary Store.

 Claudia Lohnes also found a black and white version of Fred Shane's portrayal of Ovren's Book & Stationary Store (shown below).
 Shane's two paintings are similar, but not identical.
 Both employ some degree of "artistic license".
 The Victor City Hall is actually located in the middle of where North Fifth Street would be if it came through to Victor Avenue.
 Ovren's building, on the opposite side of Victor Avenue, was actually located to the west of where South Fifth Street would have connected to Victor Avenue.
 Georganna McCleerey Pheiffer does not recall a clothes line running along the stairway of the building, but that certainly adds a very nice touch to portraying the "character" of the building and people who lived there.